Three 20 Horsepower 4-Stroke Bargains Reviewed and Compared

 Parsun 20 HP 4-Stroke Outboard Motor with Tiller Handle

 A relative newcomer to the outboard market, the Chinese outboard manufacturer is growing fast.
-Parsun Outboards, which is registered in the U.S and Canada along with about 100 other countries, started mass production of its inexpensive outboard engines in 2006 and sells to both the commercial and recreational outboard markets worldwide.
+Parsun Outboards, which is registered in the U.S and Canada along with about 100 other countries, started mass production of its inexpensive outboard engines in 2006 and sells to both the commercial and recreational outboard markets worldwide and is the OEM manufacturer of outboard motors for several U.S. brands including Mapi Outboards and premier outdoor brand Coleman.

 With that said, the Parsun 20 HP 4-Stroke tiller outboard appears to be a solid product and a viable option in a market dominated by a handful of big companies.
-But right off the bat, I’ll tell you that its biggest selling point may be a price that is significantly lower than the competition – as much as more than $1000 less in some cases.
+But right off the bat, I’ll tell you that its biggest selling point may be a price that is significantly lower than the competition – much less than other 4 -stroke 20 HP offerings in many cases.

 That’s quite a feat, given that it is the lowest-priced outboard, by far, in our review.
 The DOHC configuration provides greater air/exhaust flow for powerful, smooth performance and low emissions while maximizing fuel economy (6.9 L/ 1.8 U.S. gal. per hr) for fishing or cruising out on the river or lake.

-It also comes with a choice of 2 starting systems: manual/electric start and a manual-only option for a cost-savings of roughly $200.
+It also comes with a choice of 2 starting systems: manual/electric start and a manual-only option for a generous cost-savings.
 Regardless of starting system, getting this outboard running is easy with a CDI ignition system, while a start-in-gear prevention feature is in place for greater safety in use.

 The relatively quiet nature of this motor makes it a practical choice for a wide range of uses such as trolling for fish or simply having fun out on the water.
 The unit has 4-position tilt and trim capability for complete ease of operation in shallow waters, with drive possible in multiple positions.